Thanusha8/SQL-Data-Analysis-Restaurant-Ops/README.md

 where order_id=440
 group by category;

--- Hmburger are populer so we should keep that on the menu
+-- Hamburgers are popular, so we should keep them on the menu.

 -- 5. View details of the top 5  highest spend orders . what insights can you gather from the result